VegOut

 1) Constantly proving themselves

-Back when I was working in that warehouse, spending breaks reading Buddhism texts on my phone, I watched my coworkers constantly jockey for position.
+Picture a typical workplace—say, a warehouse during break time.
+Coworkers constantly jockey for position.
 Who worked the hardest?
 Who got the most praise from management?
 Who could tell the best story about their weekend?

 Content people have discovered something profound: the exhausting game of proving your worth never ends.
 There's always another achievement to chase, another person to impress, another milestone that will finally make you feel "enough."